BuiltWithNOF

 Bright or Satin Finish

 Initially, everything was in bright finish but Robert Welch introduced the more modern satin finish on all his designs from 1955 onwards.
 Both finishes continued and some items were available in both bright and satin.
 One tea set, the Stirling, was two tone with a satin finish to most of the body but a bright rim to the lid and a bright handle.
-A hammered finish was used pre-war and into the 50s on one tea set (the Warwick) and on several trays and teapot stands.
+A hammered finish was used pre-war and into the 60s on one tea set (the Warwick, shown below) and on numerous other items such as trays, teapot stands, toast racks, etc.

 Return to top